RobiNN1/phpCacheAdmin/README.md

 Unzip the archive and launch index.php in a web browser.
 No installation is required.
 However, it is highly recommended (although not required) to run `composer install`.

-If you use the defaults (e.g. Redis, Memcached servers), everything should work out of the box.
+If you use the defaults (e.g., Redis, Memcached servers), everything should work out of the box.
 To customize the configuration, do not edit `config.dist.php` directly, but copy it into `config.php`.

 ## Updating